jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Chef Client finished, 1/1 resources updated in 1.363444007 seconds root@chef-book:~#
 ```

-*Note*: I removed the SSL warnings from the output, let's just ignore those for
-now.
-Or you can fork this and add a step to fix the error once and for all.

 Now you can verify that there's a new file, `/tmp/x.txt`.
 Does it contain what you expect?